 I walked into a law class in room 120 at Baylor Law School and sat down at my desk.
-The class was going to be taught by professor McSwain.
+The class was going to be taught by professor Angus McSwain.
 When McSwain walked into the room, he handed me a letter which had arrived from Puerto Rico.
-I laid the letter on my desk and didn't pay any attention to it.
+I laid the letter on my desk and did not pay any attention to it.
 I thought I knew what was in it: pictures I had taken of collages which I had made while I had been in Puerto Rico.

-Suddenly McSwain called my name and he asked me if I had opened my letter yet.
-I told him I hadn't, but I said I thought I knew what was in it.
+Suddenly, McSwain called my name and he asked me if I had opened my letter yet.
+I told him I had not, but I said I thought I knew what was in it.
 I opened the letter, and found exactly what I had expected: five pictures of five different collages I had made while I had been in Puerto Rico.
 The collages were impressive; they looked more like paintings than collages and reminded me of paintings by Max Ernst.
 One was predominantly red in color.
 Another had a picture of a chair, with other pictures in the background.

 I put the pictures back in the packet and walked to the other end of the classroom.
-I sawCosby (a fellow law student); I intended to show him the pictures.
+I sawMike Cosby (a fellow law student); I intended to show him the pictures.
 I reached into the packet to pull out the pictures, but this time I pulled out a stack of pictures about two centimeters thick.
-They weren't pictures of the collages, but ordinary pictures which I had taken while I had been in Puerto Rico.
-There were all sort of pictures.
+They were not pictures of the collages, but ordinary pictures which I had taken while I had been in Puerto Rico.
+There were all sorts of pictures.
 One time I had camped out and had taken pictures while camping.
-I had taken pictures of deer and bears, as well as pictures of deer and bears fighting each other.
+I had taken pictures of deer and bears by themselves, as well as pictures of deer and bears fighting each other.

 I had also been close to the sea and had taken pictures of seals.
 There was also a picture where I had been under a waterfall and had taken a picture of the back of the waterfall.
 There was a picture of a burning house which I apparently had seen one night.
 There was a peculiar picture of an outdoor stage.
 People were on the stage and soldiers were crouched down in front of the stage, as if they were going to attack the stage.

-Cosby showed me a picture of the child (6-7 years old) which appeared to be wearing a ballet outfit.
+Mike showed me a picture of the child (6-7 years old) which appeared to be wearing a ballet outfit.